Shane-Donlon/ci-pp4-django/README.md

 The website is designed to be accessible by all, with features like:

-- Skip to content link
+- Skip to Content link

+  -When tabbing through the site the user will be preseneted with a skip to content link which bypasses the header section and is linked to <main>

 - Colours chosen
   - #ea9d34 (yellow) colour chosen had contrast issues on a white background, this was updated to #8b4313 (brown) to provide a higher contrast for users.
 - Form